Defending champion LSU is No. 1 in women’s preseason AP Top 25 for first time. UConn, Iowa next

 LSU, which won its first NCAA title last April behind star player Angel Reese and Co., received 35 first-place votes from a 36-member national media panel in the poll released Tuesday.
 UConn received the other top vote.
 The second-ranked Huskies have now been ranked in the AP poll for 565 consecutive weeks, tying Tennessee’s record.

-Caitlin Clark and national runner-up Iowa was third.
-It’s the same spot the Hawkeyes held last year in the preseason poll.
+Caitlin Clark and national runner-up Iowa were third.
 UCLA and Utah round out the top five.

 The Tigers were ranked second in 1977 and third twice in 2004 and 2005 in the preseason poll, but never No. 1 until this year.
-There is a lot of optimism around LSU as they return a stellar group, including Reese, along with two talented transfers in Hailey Van Lith and Aneesah Morrow.
+There is a lot of optimism around LSU as it returns a stellar group, including Reese, along with two talented transfers in Hailey Van Lith and Aneesah Morrow.

 “We appreciate the recognition of being the No. 1 ranked team going into the season and it is something we will embrace,” LSU coach Kim Mulkey said.
 “A ranking doesn’t win championships, but it brings great awareness to our program and our school.
 We want to be ranked No. 1 at the end of the season.”